Many Alzheimer's caregivers accept the word "No" from the deeply forgetful without ever trying to figure out why they say it.

 Pretty soon you will accept that they are deeply forgetful and most of the stuff that is driving you crazy will become the normal, the natural.

 You'll know you made it when you start to chuckle at yourself, or laugh as you tell a friend a story, instead of "venting".

-- Are Alzheimer's Caregivers the Forgotten?
+Are Alzheimer's Caregivers the Forgotten?

-Bob DeMarco is the Founder of the Alzheimer's Reading Room and an Alzheimer's caregiver.
-The ARR knowledge base contains more than 3,811 articles with more than 346,100 links on the Internet.
+Bob DeMarco is the Founder and Editor of the Alzheimer's Reading Room (ARR).
+Bob is a recognized influencer, speaker, and expert in the Alzheimer's and Dementia Community Worldwide.
+The ARR Knowledge Base contains more than 5,000 articles.
 Bob lives in Delray Beach, FL.